thoughtspot/thoughtspot.github.io/pages/application_integration/SAML/ts_as_sp.md

     145 <property name="serverPort" **value="443"**/>
     ```

-8. Save the edited file.
+9. Save the edited file.

-## Edit the
+## Edit the callosumconfig_prod.json file

+If you are not already logged in to the Linux shell using SSH, log in, then do the following:

 1. Change directories to the `callosum` directory: